Mill Creek (Elk River tributary)

-McDonald County, Missouri.
-It is a tributary of Elk River.
+McDonald County, Missouri in the United States, that is a tributary of the Elk River.

+Description

-The headwaters are in Arkansas about four miles east of Sulphur Springs at and the confluence with the Elk is in Missouri just northeast of Noel at at an elevation of 820 ft.
+The headwaters are in Arkansas about 4 mi east of Sulphur Springs at and the confluence with the Elk River is in Missouri on the northeastern edge of Noel at at an elevation of 820 ft.

 Mill Creek was named for a saw mill at its banks.